Introduction to Permaculture

 Understand companion planting + Nitrogen fixing, which help you yield an abundance, reduce disease, and protect the soil

-Practical skills that you can use straight away in any location
+Develop practical skills that you can use straight away in any location

 About your instructor